xyegithub/myBlog/source/_posts/An-Introduction-to-Git.md

 change, i.e., the workspace is also the current workspace.
 `git reset --hard xxx` will get back to an old version, and the workspace will be also the old version.

+To get back to the newest version `git reflog` can show the reference logs information.
+It records when the tips of branches and other references were updated in the local repository.
+The code of the newest version will be observed.